Course Syllabus

 Disability Support Services

-This course is intentionally built to serve as wide of an audience as possible.
+This course is intentionally built to serve as wide an audience as possible.
 If you have a documented disability, your campus disability support office may be able to assist you with receiving reasonable accommodation for this course.
 If you require assistance, please contact the disability support or human resources office at your hiring institution.
 If necessary, they will contact me.
-However, please do not hesitate to make me aware of your needs upfront and I will do my very best to provide for your requests.
+However, please do not hesitate to make me aware of your needs upfront, and I will do my very best to provide for your requests.

 Please visit SBCTC's College Disability Services Offices page for a list of Disability and Access Services Office Contacts by college.

-Inclusion, Accessibility & Privacy
+▶ Inclusion, Accessibility & Privacy

 Inclusion Statement